 In home Verified Student

-I began my studies in music during high school, where I began to pursue a career as a vocalist.
-I studied for 6 years under professional opera singer, Paul Nelson, and later landed a role in the chorus of 'Annie Get Your Gun' on Broadway starring Burnadette Peters and Tom Wopat.
+I began to pursue a career as a vocalist at the age of 12.
+I studied for 6 years under a professional opera singer and landed a role in the chorus of 'Annie Get Your Gun' on Broadway starring Burnadette Peters and Tom Wopat.

-I continued my studies at Wheaton College, MA, and graduated with a B.A. in Music and Composition.
+I continued my studies at Wheaton College, MA, and graduated with a B.A. in Music.
 Throughout college, I directed and conducted vocal and instrumental groups of various genres, and also began teaching.
-I specialized in vocal arranging, music production, and performance.

 My student's would say that my lessons are motivational and packed with energy.
 I always follow up with parents to discuss progress, and the student's mandatory log book helps to keep everyone informed of what is expected each week.

-*** Specialties *** I offer ear training, songwriting, and music production workshops for artists interested in pursuing a career in the music industry.
+*** Specialties *** I also offer ear training, songwriting, vocal arranging and music production workshops for artists interested in pursuing a career in the music industry.

 Suezan L. November 27, 2013